Which Image Format Is Best For The Web; JPEG, PNG, GIF, or SVG | Tips & Tricks

 JPEG which stands for Joint Photographic Experts Group was invented in 1986.
 This format of images takes up a very little storage space, and it is quick to download or upload.
 It is a 16-bit style of image and so supports over 16 million colors.
 This unique diversity has made JPEG a perfect choice for images having complex shading and colors.
 They work well on websites because the reduced image size supports quick loading of the pages, and when posting on social media channels, JPEG is just your best bet.
 As a matter of fact, most smart phones and digital cameras save your pictures as JPEGs.

-However, even as it supports load time of a site, it does this at the expense of quality.
+However, even as it supports faster load time of a site, it does this at the expense of quality.
 It is considered “lossy”, which means when this format of image is compressed, it sacrifices some of the information contained in the image which makes it lose its quality more and more as it is further compressed on a site.

 GIF